 Interest rates can have a huge impact on the stock market.
 This is going to be something that will affect the market as a whole.

 Interest rates have the ability to increase or decrease the economy.
 You can think of low interest rates as pushing down the gas pedal and the economy accelerating ahead.
 High interest rates, on the other hand is like slamming on the brakes, slowing down the economy.

-Ideally, we want to see inflation at 2% healthy rates which leads to things such as increased employment.
+Ideally, we want to see inflation between 1-3%, which leads to things such as increased employment.
 However, we also don't want to see the economy steam rolling ahead and getting out of control where there could potentially be hyper-inflation.

-Therefore, you should keep in mind that low rates are equal to cheaper prices and a stimulated economy.
+In short, you should keep in mind that lower interest rates are equal to cheaper prices and a stimulated economy.

 One example of a drop in the interest rates was in 2008 when we had the housing market crash.
-The Federal Reserve dropped the interest rate to zero to artificially stimulate the economy because of how bad things were at this point in time.
-As the economy began to recover, the Federal Reserve eventually began increasing the interest rate so that hyper-inflation didn't take place.
+The Fed dropped the interest rate to zero to artificially stimulate the economy because of how bad things were at this point in time.
+As the economy began to recover, the Fed eventually began increasing the interest rate so that hyper-inflation didn't take place.

 In short, altering the interest rate significantly is going to have a major impact on the stock market.
 With lower interest rates, or the Fed stating that they will not increase interest rates any higher, a well-performing stock market is more likely.